jraby/1brc/README.md

 There's no way the compiler is going to inline that any time soon.

-So as an experiment I copied the support code from `xxh3` to <./internal/fastbrc/xxh3.go> (along with its license) and manually inlined `xxh3.hashAny` directly in `ParseWorker`.
+So as an experiment, I copied the support code from `xxh3` to <./internal/fastbrc/xxh3.go> (along with its license) and manually inlined `xxh3.hashAny` directly in `ParseWorker`.
 The code is not exactly the same: I removed any support for hash byte sequences longer than 31 bytes.
 (the longest station name is 26 bytes long)